mezgoodle/UnoCounter/README.md

 3. To add a dependency, run `flutter pub add <package_name>`.

+4. Build the api for database, run `dart run build_runner build`.

-4. To make a migration in the database, run `dart run drift_dev make-migrations`.
+5. To make a migration in the database, run `dart run drift_dev make-migrations`.